USAJOBS/help-center/how-to/application/update.md

 4. Click the **+** icon to see all of the application details.
 5. Review the **Closing date**-you can no longer update the application if the job has closed.
 6. Click **Update Application**.
-7. You will be sent to the Review step of the USAJOBS application process.
+7. You will be sent to the **Review** of the USAJOBS application process.
 8. Click **Add/Remove Resume** if you want to change or update your resume.
 9. Click **Add/Remove Documents** if you want to change or update your documents.
 10. Complete the remaining steps in the USAJOBS application process.